-Shingles are not only meant for protecting your roof.
+All shingle materials are meant to protect your roof.
 Some also perform the duty of increasing energy efficiency for the rest of your home.
 Since shingles are regularly exposed to UV rays, their ability to absorb or reflect UV light considerably reflects the price on your utility bill.
 This ability has a scientific term called ‘albedo,’ defined by an object’s ability to reflect or absorb light.

-Generally speaking, materials with lighter colours like white are the most reflective.
-These materials have a high albedo and retain a cold surface when exposed to direct sunlight.
+Generally, materials with lighter colours, like white, are the most reflective.
+When exposed to direct sunlight, these materials have a high albedo and retain a cold surface.
 On the contrary, dark surfaces that are black absorb UV energy and become two times as hot.

 The following shingle materials are considered to be the most energy-efficient:

 Asphalt shingles are placed last because they are typically darker in colour despite their ability to reflect some UV light with their embedded granules.
-Thus asphalt shingles will always have a more challenging time competing in terms of albedo.
+Thus, asphalt shingles will always be more challenging to compete in albedo.

-Going hand-in-hand with albedo is ventilation, another intelligent technology used to facilitate airflow and prevent the build-up of hot air.
-By itself, a roof and a house with no ventilation is just a box.
-Continual exposure to heat will cause the top to heat up, which in turn transfers heat inward.
+Going hand-in-hand with albedo is ventilation, another intelligent technology used to facilitate airflow and prevent hot air build-up.
+A roof and a house with no ventilation are just a box.
+Continual exposure to heat will cause the top to heat up, transferring heat inward.
 The trapped hot air dwelling in attic spaces will magnify the house’s temperature with nowhere to escape.
 This is not good.

-There are different types of roof vents, each varying in size and method of installation.
+There are different types of roof vents.
+All are used with all shingle materials, each varying in size and installation method.

 The following are weather-related damages that can be inflicted upon a roof.